Paopun20/FNF-HyperCode-Engine/README.md

   Now you can use 3D models in your mods!
 This feature allows for more complex and visually appealing scenes.

 # **Easy Modding** (with Chaos Included)
-Just like Psych Engine, HyPsych Engine is made for modders — with a cool API and powerful features.
+Just like Psych Engine, HyperCode Engine is made for modders — with a cool API and powerful features.
 …But also probably a little confusing.
 Sorry not sorry.

 # saharan's libraries